-2002.
+The PFR measurements in Ny-Ålesund are part of the global network of aerosol optical depth (AOD) observations, which started in 1999 on behalf of the WMO GAW program.
+The instrument is located on the roof of the Sverdrup station, Ny-Ålesund, close to the EMEP station on the Zeppelin Mountain (78.9°N, 11.9°E).
+The PFR has been in operation since May 2002.
 In Ny-Ålesund the polar night lasts from 26th October to 16th February, leading to short observational seasons.
 However during the summer it is possible to measure day and night if the weather conditions are satisfactory.
 The instrument measures direct solar radiation in four narrow spectral bands centred at 862, 501, 411, and 368 nm.
 Data quality control includes instrumental control like detector temperature and solar pointing control as well as objective cloud screening.
 The signals are recorded every 1.25 seconds and are given as one minute averages.
 In the calculations of the AOD values it is necessary to correct for the absorption of UV by ozone.
-For this, we have used daily ozone values from TOMS3 in the calculations.
-AOD measurements were obtained only on 38% of the possible days in 2005 due to bad weather conditions.
-The number of days where measurements can be performed is reduced due to foggy weather conditions, as the measurements are dependant on direct solar radiation.
-Moving the instrument to the EMEP station on the Zeppelin Mountain can increase the number of observations during clear sky conditions as this station is often located above the fog.
-Further there are less shades from surrounding mountains on this high station.
-However, so far a necessary sun tracker is not available.
+For this, we have used daily ozone values from TOMS in the calculations.
+AOD measurements were obtained only on 14% of the possible days in 2006.
+The low number of days with measurements is caused by two factors; bad weather conditions and instrumental problems.
+The number of days where measurements can be performed is reduced due to cloudy or foggy weather conditions as the measurements are dependant on direct solar radiation.
+Further there were instrumental problems particularly in May which made it impossible to perform measurements this month.

-3.4.3 AOD measurements in 2005 at Ny-Ålesund
+3.3.3 AOD measurements in 2006 at Ny-Ålesund

-Hourly AOD values measured in Ny-Ålesund by the PFR-instrument are presented in Figure for three different wavelengths.
+Hourly AOD values measured in Ny-Ålesund with the PFR-instrument are presented in Figure 12 for three different wavelengths.
 The observations show increased aerosol levels during the Arctic haze period in the spring.
 However, there are also short episodes later in the year with elevated levels of AOD.
-These episodes are discussed in section 3.4.4.